scale-it/algo-builder/docs/algob-config.md

    * `development` network is used.
    */
   networks: {
-    // You can run an a algorand node a separate terminal, or use `algob` to run and
+    // You can run an algorand node in a separate terminal, or use `algob` to run and
-    // configure for you a devnet.
+    // configure your private-net.
 If `development` network is not specified, `algob`
-    // will use the internal `devnet` configuration for development network.
+    // will use the internal `privateNet` configuration for the development network.
-    development: mydevnet,
+    development: myprivateNet,
-    devnet: devnet,
+    privateNet: privateNet,
     testnet: {
       host: "127.0.0.1",
       port: 9545,